stew675/standup5x5/README.md

-Where Landon's approach uses the 5 most frequently occurring characters to create subsets from, the hybrid solution only uses 2, and it is still slightly slower than Landon's solution for a single thread scenario.
+Where Landon's approach uses the 5 most frequently occurring characters to create subsets from, the hybrid solution only uses 2, and it is still slightly slower than Landon's solution for a single thread scenario for non-AVX mode.

 ### To Do